-The most common bounce houses are those that one rents, which the rental company delivers and sets up on the client’s behalf.
+Rental bounce houses are common where the rental company delivers and sets up the unit on the client’s behalf.
 However, it is important to note that bounce house accidents are not limited to the rented variety, and much of the spike in inflatable injury cases can be attributed to dedicated bounce house facilities, which are springing up all over Chicago and the surrounding areas.

 In 1995, there were more than 1,000 children treated for an inflatable injury in a Chicago emergency room.
 In 2010, more than 11,000 children were similarly treated.
 That is a staggering rise over a 15-year period, and the statistics suggest that those numbers will continue to rise annually for the foreseeable future.

 Parents should not rely on the goodwill or legal responsibility of a bounce house host.
 Instead, they should be proactive and inspect the play area for proper setup and any potential dangers.
-It is also important that children in the bounce house be supervised by an adult at all times.
-Statistics indicate that a majority of bounce-house-related injuries occur because there were too many kids in the structure or a child was acting inappropriately, such as having other toys in the area.
-Unless a parent trusts the host implicitly, they should stay to supervise their own child.
+It is also essential that at least one adult supervised the children playing in the bounce house at all times.
+Statistics indicate that a majority of bounce-house-related injuries occur because there were too many kids in the structure or a child was misbehaving, such as having other toys in the area.
+Parents should supervise their child unless they trust the host implicitly.

 It is essential to understand that signing a waiver only means that one accepts the risk associated with the activity.
 Accidents do happen, and playing in a bounce house can be dangerous, just like so many outdoor activities that children enjoy.
 A waiver does not, however, mean that one accepts the risk associated with negligence, such as inadequate maintenance or improper setup.
 If your child has been injured in a bounce house rented by you or hosted by another entity, then you should contact a lawyer immediately.
 It may be that the rental company, the facility or the host is liable and therefore must pay the medical bills and other damages associated with your child’s injury.